 Spring-term program with Justice Studies and Humanities emphasis at Károli Gáspár University.

 The UNH Budapest Spring Program is open to any student interested to deepening their knowledge of modern European history, culture, and justice systems.
-Each spring semester a group of students, under the supervision of a UNH faculty member, study at of Budapest.
+Each spring semester a group of students study at of Budapest.
 Situated along the Danube River, Budapest is an exciting and cosmopolitan city, close to other beautiful European cities such as Prague and Vienna.

 - Costs less than a semester at UNH Durham